MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-filesys.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Encryption can add to the processing overhead of filesystem operations.
 Enabling this setting will prevent access to and creation of encrypted files.

 <!--/Description-->
 > [!TIP]